Cillo98/Group-Sorter/README.md

 twoIndexMaxGap = indexMaxValue(twoAttrGaps)
 $$

-twoIndexMaxGap  is then assigned to the index of the group to which the entitity should be added.
+twoIndexMaxGap  is then assigned to the index of the group to which the entity should be added.
 The two highest values among the gaps arrays are then compared.
 If the highest value corresponding to the single attribute is more than twice the value corresponding to the double attribute, the chosen group becomes the one in position oneIndexMaxGap.
 That is because, given:
 $$
 oneMaxGap = oneAttrGaps_{oneIndexMaxGap}
 $$